Child Abuse and the impact of abuse on children

 observe the child and make written notes as soon as you begin to have concerns - pay attention to changes in their behaviour, ideas, feelings and the words they use

-have gentle, non-judgemental discussions with the child - expressing your concern that a child looks sad or unwell can result in disclosures
+have gentle, non-judgmental discussions with the child - expressing your concern that a child looks sad or unwell can result in disclosures

 do not pressure the child to respond and do not ask questions that put words into a child's mouth